philippinespire/pire_ssl_data_processing/README.md

 In this section you will identify contigs and regions within contigs to be used as candidate regions to develop the probes from.

-Among other outpue, you will create the following 4 files:
+Among other output, you will create the following 4 files:
 1. *.fasta.masked: The masked fasta file
 2. *.fasta.out.gff: The gff file created from repeat masking (identifies regions of genome that were masked)
 3. *_augustus.gff: The gff file created from gene prediction (identifies putative coding regions)